-Consider a dataset, some of which is missing, to be matched.
-One approach to analyzing data with missing values is multiple imputation, which involves creating m (usually about m=5) datasets, each of which is the same as the original except that the missing values have been imputed in each.
-Uncertainty in the values of the missing cells is represented by variation in the imputations across the different imputed datasets (King et al. 2001).
+Consider a data set to be matched, some of which is missing.
+One approach to analyzing data with missing values is multiple imputation, which involves creating m (usually about m = 5) data sets, each of which is the same as the original except that the missing values have been imputed in each.
+Uncertainty in the values of the missing cells is represented by variation in the imputations across the different imputed data sets (King et al., 2001).